-where $\epr(t)$ is the EPR incurred by the fluxes at time $t$, $\jj(t)$.
-In the following, we usually write thermodynamic quantities such as EPR, free energy, chemical potentials, etc. in dimensionless units (i.e., units are chosen so that $k_{B}$, $k_{B}T$, $RT$, etc. are equal to unity).
+where $\epr(t)$ is the EPR incurred by the fluxes $\jj(t)$ at time $t$.
+We always write thermodynamic quantities (free energy, forces, chemical potentials, etc.) in dimensionless units.

-Eq.~\eqref{eq:eprn3} implies that EPR vanishes only when the reverse and forward fluxes are equal ($\jj=\jjR$), equivalently when the forces vanish ($\ff=\zz$).
-Thus, EPR quantifies the difference between forward and reverse flux vectors, being a measure of dynamical irreversibility.
-EPR acquires additional thermodynamic meaning when \emph{local detailed balance} (LDB) holds, which says that the force $\ffrr$ associated with each reaction $\rr$ is equal to the increase of thermodynamic entropy of the system and its environment due to that reaction~\citep{kondepudi2014modern,beard2007relationship,maes2021local}.
-When LDB holds, EPR is equal to the expected rate of increase of the thermodynamic entropy of the system and its environment.
+EPR vanishes only when the reverse and forward fluxes are equal ($\jj=\jjR$), equivalently when the forces vanish ($\ff=\zz$), thus it quantifies the dynamical irreversibility of the system's fluxes.
+EPR acquires additional thermodynamic meaning when the condition of \emph{local detailed balance} (LDB) holds, which says that the force $\ffrr$ associated with each reaction $\rr$ is equal to the increase of thermodynamic entropy of the system and its environment due to that reaction~\citep{kondepudi2014modern,maes2021local,rao2016nonequilibrium}.
+Assuming LDB, EPR is the expected rate of increase of the thermodynamic entropy of the system and its environment.